aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/export/shape-to-tiff/_index.md

 ---
-title: Export SHAPE to TIFF from Excel using Cells Cloud SDK for Android
+title: Export SHAPE to TIFF with Aspose.Cells Cloud SDK for Android
-description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
+description: Use Aspose.Cells Cloud REST API for Android to export SHAPE objects from Excel to high‑quality TIFF files.
+Quick integration, reliable results – try it now!

 ---